Axion-mediated photon-to-photon transitions in high finesse dielectric resonators: Axion-photon interaction

-where $\alpha({\bf{r}},t)$ is the dimensionless axion field and $g_{\alpha\gamma\gamma}$ the axion-photon-photon coupling constant.
-In the presence of this term, the Maxwell equations, in a linear medium ($\epsilon, \mu$) without conventional~\cite{griffiths2023introduction} free sources (the axionic terms now play the role of sources), can be recast as follows~\cite{adams2022axion,wilczek1987two}
+where $\alpha({\bf{r}},t)$ is the axion field in units of eV, $g_{\alpha\gamma\gamma}=\Tilde{g}_{\alpha\gamma\gamma}/\mu_0 c$, where $\Tilde{g}_{\alpha\gamma\gamma}$ the axion-photon-photon coupling constant expressed in units eV$^{-1}$.
+We note here that, although the factor $1/\mu_0 c$ is taken as unity in natural units, it must be explicitly included when working in the SI system~\mbox{[\onlinecite{visinelli,terccas2018axion,kim2019effective,brevik2021axion}]}, as we do throughout this paper.
+In the presence of this term, the Maxwell equations, in a linear medium ($\epsilon, \mu$) without conventional~[\onlinecite{griffiths2023introduction}] free sources (the axionic terms now play the role of sources), can be recast as follows~[\onlinecite{adams2022axion,wilczek1987two,sikivie1983experimental,kim2019effective}]

 whereby by setting the following constitutive relations

 we obtain the following set of equations